jaredly/jerd/docs/Roadmap.md

     what type to watch out for to trigger rendering.
 Yes.
 - [x] array destructuring please
 - [ ] allow qualified binops, so + doesn't lie
+  - also so that I can do `str()` and it will pick the right one.
+So like, I need more builtins?
+And builtin types?
 - [ ] generic effects please
 - [/] intermediate output, target go or python
   - what level of granularity? do I assume switches? naw, I don't think so.